esync-network/docs/docs/developers/erc20.md

 # Create an ERC-20 Token

 In this guide, we'll demonstrate how to create a custom ERC-20 token on the eSync Network using the Hardhat development environment.
 Hardhat is a popular development tool for building smart contracts on the Ethereum network.

 We'll use the OpenZeppelin contracts, which are a suite of reusable, secure smart contracts.
 These contracts have been thoroughly tested and audited by the community, which provides developers with a solid foundation to build upon, while reducing potential security risks associated with building smart contracts from scratch.
-We'll then deploy the contract on the eCredits Testnet and the eCredits Mainnet.
+We'll then deploy the contract on the eSync Network Testnet and the eSync Network Mainnet.

 ## Prerequisites